vincetse/amazon-nova-samples/speech-to-speech/workshops/README.md

     export AWS_SECRET_ACCESS_KEY="YOUR_AWS_SECRET"
     export AWS_DEFAULT_REGION="us-east-1"
     ```
-    The WebSocket host and port must be specified:
+    The WebSocket host and port are optional.
+If not specified, the application will default to `localhost` and port `8081`.
     ```bash
     export HOST="localhost"
     export WS_PORT=8081